scrabbletank/farhome-rules/rulesdoc.md

 #### Inscribing Spell Scrolls
 You can create a spell scroll for any spell in your codex that you are able to cast.
 Creating a spell scroll of 3rd level or lower can be done during a long rest, with spells of 4th level and higher taking 1 day of work for each level above 3rd.
 You must have a spell slot of the same level or higher available which is consumed in creating the scroll.

+When copying spells from a Codex you can instead use your scribing tools to create a spell scroll.
+Doing so costs a single enchanting supply regardless of spell level, but ignores all other costs for creating spell scrolls.
+For each spell you want to remove from the Codex and turn into a scroll make a inscription roll against that spell levels difficulty.
+On success you create a spell scroll for that spell, with failure destroying the codex.

 ##### Spell Scrolls
 | Level | Spell Slot | Gemstones | Supplies | Challenge Dice |